 ON THE NEXT EPISODE:

-Otome: “Next time on Pretty Cure Entwined Hearts: 'A Pretty Cure's Heart, Shylock's Heart.'
+Otome: “If you say so...Next time on Pretty Cure Entwined Hearts: 'No Sleeping At This Sleepover!
+Don't Split Up!'
 Let love heal your heart!"